Fuel Tech Experts

 Fortunately, the law is on our side (one of the few advantages of being in the EU), and we are starting to witness a change with manufacturers and franchised dealers.
 It is doubtful that a dealer would even know you were using an additive unless you told them as it takes serious equipment to detect additives.
 You are at greater risk of a dealer refusing a warranty claim due to using contaminated (untreated) fuel than using an additive to fortify the fuel or clean the system.

 I hope this helps clear up the matter for our customers.
-If you require any advice or help, please don’t hesitate to contact me, and a member of my team or I will be pleased to help.
+If you require any advice or help, please don’t hesitate to contact us, and a member of our team will be pleased to help.

 102 thoughts on “Are Fuel Additives Safe?”